Ananyapam7/Pneumonia-detection/README.md

 ## Results

 When a particular problem includes an imbalanced dataset, then accuracy isn't a good metric to look for.
 For example, if your dataset contains 95 negatives and 5 positives, having a model with 95% accuracy doesn't make sense at all.
 The classifier might label every example as negative and still achieve 95% accuracy.
 Hence, we need to look for alternative metrics.

-Precision and Recall are really good metrics for such kind of problems.
+**Precision** and **Recall** are really good metrics for such kind of problems.

 We will get the confusion matrix from our predictions and see what is the recall and precision of our model.

 ![matrix](preview_images/matrix.png)

+## Conclusion

+Our model has a 98% recall.
+In such problems, a good recall value is expected.
+But if you notice, the precision is only 80%.

+Precision and Recall follows a trade-off, and we need to find a point where your recall, as well as your precision, is more than good but both can't increase simultaneously.

 ## Acknowledgements